ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v37.md

 * (Updated on July 14, 2020) The [{{site.data.keyword.cloud_notm}} for VMware Regulated Workloads reference architecture](/docs/vmwaresolutions?topic=vmwaresolutions-fss-overview) is updated.
 * Documentation about the responsibilities of IBM vs the customer's is available at [Understanding your responsibilities when using VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-understand-responsib).
 * Documentation is available about the access type that {{site.data.keyword.cloud_notm}} Support has to your environment and the steps that you can take to limit the access, if required.
 For more information, see [{{site.data.keyword.cloud_notm}} Support access](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-ibm-access).
-* Documentation is now available about the various ports that VMware Solutions uses.
-This documentation includes details about:
+* Documentation is now available about the various ports that are  used in VMware Solutions.
+The documentation includes details about:
   * VLANs and subnets that are used
   * Ports for deployment and day 2 operations
   * Ports that VMware uses